Saturday 15 April – Saturday 22 April 2017

-All meals will be prepared under the direction of our chef for the week, Wayne.
 This week will be different in some respects from other ECC residential weeks – buddy time will replace base groups, for example.
 Please see the event description for further details.

 When: Easter Saturday 15 April – Saturday 22 April 2017.

 Arrival from 4pm.
 Latest departure 11am.

 Where: Barmoor Country House, Hutton-le-Hole, North Yorkshire Moors National Park, YO62 6UE

 Nearest Rail Station: Malton, about 25 minutes from Barmoor.
 In 2016 a taxi from Malton to Barmoor cost £30.
 Consider planning your train journey to arrive in Malton by 3.00 – 3.30pm for taxi-sharing.

 Access: The building presents challenges to people with mobility difficulties – there are no ground floor bedrooms, for example.
 Please email Paul Melia (Barmoor2017@btinternet.com) if you have concerns or queries.

 Breakfast, Lunch and Dinner: Let us know when you book whether you have dietary requirements.
 All meals are included and prepared under the direction of Trevor, our kitchen coordinator, who will support small teams preparing the evening meal and the following day’s lunch.